bdejesus/xiv-bars/README.md

 ## Troubleshooting

 ### Incompatible "node" engine

 ```
 The engine "node" is incompatible with this module.
 ```

 #### Solution

 ```
 yarn --ignore-engines
 ```

-## Contributing
+## How to Contribute

+### Reporting Bugs

+Report bugs in the [Issues](./issues) section.
+Please include step-by-step instructions on how to reproduce, as well as OS and browser.

+### Feature Requests

+Submit feature requests in the [Issues](./issues) setion.
+Include a detailed description of the feature being requested and how it should work.

+### Code Contrubutions

-Create a pull request and maybe I'll review and accept when I get the chance.
+Create a pull request and I'll review when I find the time.
 I'm not really sure how much time I'll be able to commit to maintaining this.